Mosaic Age - Art in Light

 Can I use glass cleaner spray on a mosaic lamp?

-It is best to avoid spray cleaners.
-The liquid can seep into the grout channels and loosen them over time, and overspray near the socket area is a safety concern.
-A dry or barely damp microfiber cloth handles film just as well without the risk.
+Avoid spray cleaners on mosaic lamps.
+Liquid can seep into the grout channels and loosen them over time, and overspray near the socket area is a safety concern.
+A dry or barely damp microfiber cloth removes film just as effectively without risking the grout or wiring.

-The lamp comes with a warm yellow LED bulb already fitted.
+Yes.
+Every Mosaic Age mosaic lamp ships with a warm white LED bulb already fitted.
 If it ever needs replacing, standard screw-in bulbs of the same size are available at most hardware stores.
-Always unplug the lamp and let it cool before changing the bulb, and contact our support team if you are unsure which size to use.
+Always unplug and let the lamp cool fully before swapping the bulb.

 Continue reading